 Chicago’s fickle weather may throw a curveball or two at runners, but with a dash of planning, you’ll be mastering the elements like a champ.

-During the chilly season, wear multiple layers and choose moisture-wicking materials to keep toasty and dry.
+Winter in Chicago can be especially challenging for running due to freezing temperatures, snow, and ice.
+During the winter season, wear multiple layers and choose moisture-wicking materials to keep toasty and dry.
 Watch out for slippery ice patches and skip running in heavy snowfall.
+Consider indoor alternatives like gyms or athletic clubs to stay active when outdoor conditions are too harsh.

 When summer heat waves hit, drink plenty of water and wear light-colored, breathable attire to stay fresh.